petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/wireframing-claritys-pages.md

 1. While in the Pages application, go to the *Utility Pages* tab.

-1. Begin editing each page and add the corresponding Clarity Page Composition fragment to it.
+1. Begin editing each page and remove the default content.

+1. Add the corresponding Clarity Page Composition fragment.

    ![Add the corresponding Clarity Page Composition fragment to the page.](./wireframing-claritys-pages/images/02.png)